pankajghosh-old/BlancNote/pages/ReactJs props vs state.md

       document.body
       );

-To display interactivity between components, let's create a dynamic list of boxes.
+To display interactivity between components, we would need more than one component so let's create a list of buttons. `ButtonList` passes a prop `index` to each `Button` and now we have five buttons each with different text and each responding to click events by themselves. `ButtonList` here is no more than a container for the list of 5 `Button` instances.

     var Button = React.createClass({
       getInitialState: function() {